 Templates can contain single variables or more complex expressions.
 A

-single variable is embedded using the @
+single variable is embedded using the @ character.
+For

-example the template Hi @foo
+example the template Hi @foo contains a single variable

-which at runtime will be replaced with the value of foo
+which at runtime will be replaced with the value of foo in

 the context.